Signatures from a quasi-spherical outflow and an off-axis top-hat jet launched in a merger of compact objects: An analytical approach: Quasi-spherical outflow and off-axis jet

-For typical density values ($n=10^{-4}\,{\rm cm^{-3}}$ for the homogeneous medium, and $A_\star=10^{-4}$ for the wind-like medium), the synchrotron and SSC fluxes produced by the cocoon are noticeably larger in a wind-like medium than in a homogeneous medium.
+For density values ($n=10^{-4}\,{\rm cm^{-3}}$ for the homogeneous medium, and $A_\star=10^{-4}$ for the wind-like medium), the synchrotron and SSC fluxes produced by the quasi-spherical outflow are noticeably larger in a wind-like medium than in a homogeneous medium.
 The synchrotron light curves in a wind-like medium are 2 - 7 orders of magnitude larger than in a homogeneous medium (see the upper-left panel in Figure \ref{fig2:cocoon_ism}).
 Meanwhile, the SSC light curves in a wind-like medium are 6-10 orders of magnitude larger than in a homogeneous medium (see the upper-right panel in Figure \ref{fig2:cocoon_ism}).
 The disparity between the synchrotron and SSC emission depends on the energy band, the timescale considered, and the chosen $A_\star$ parameter (as $A_\star$ increases, so do the fluxes in the wind-like medium).
-We also find that the synchrotron and SSC light curves of a cocoon expanding through a homogeneous or a wind-like medium behave differently.
-The synchrotron and SSC fluxes of a cocoon in a homogeneous medium increase gradually during the first $\sim$ 20-50 days, then reach a maximum value and decrease afterwards.
-In a wind-like medium, on the other hand, the cocoon emission decreases monotonically in all electromagnetic bands (except in the radio band where it increases).
+We also find that the synchrotron and SSC light curves of a quasi-spherical outflow expanding through a homogeneous or a wind-like medium behave differently.
+The synchrotron and SSC fluxes of a quasi-spherical outflow in a homogeneous medium increase gradually during the first $\sim$ 20-50 days, then reach a maximum value and decrease afterwards.
+In a wind-like medium, on the other hand, the quasi-spherical outflow emission decreases monotonically in all electromagnetic bands (except in the radio band where it increases).
 For the off-axis jet we find that the synchrotron and SSC fluxes produced have similar values (see the bottom panels of Figure \ref{fig2:cocoon_ism}).
 The synchrotron and SSC fluxes of an off-axis jet in a homogeneous medium increase during the first $\sim$ 100 days, then reach a maximum value and decrease rapidly afterwards.
-In a wind-like medium, the jets emission increases monotonically in all electromagnetic bands.
-Comparing the synchrotron emission of the cocoon with that of the off-axis jet (in the same ambient medium regime), it is clear that the emission of the cocoon is stronger than that of the off-axis jet during the first $\sim$ 30 - 50 days, and then weaker during the next $\sim$ 80 - 110 days.
+In a wind-like medium, the jet's emission increases monotonically in all electromagnetic bands.
+Comparing the synchrotron emission of the quasi-spherical outflow with that of the off-axis jet (in the same ambient medium regime), it is clear that the emission of the quasi-spherical outflow is stronger than that of the off-axis jet during the first $\sim$ 10 - 20 days, and then weaker during the next $\sim$ 80 days.
 A similar behavior occurs for the SSC.
-In the stellar-wind medium, except for the radio band, the flux generated by the cocoon governs during the timescale considered.
-In the case of the radio band, during the first $\sim$ 80 days the radio flux emitted by the cocoon imposes, afterwards the radio flux from the off-axis jet dominates.\\
+In the stellar-wind medium, except for the radio band, the flux generated by the quasi-spherical outflow governs during the timescale considered.
+In the case of the radio band, during the first $\sim$ 80 days the radio flux emitted by the quasi-spherical outflow prevails, afterwards the radio flux from the off-axis jet dominates.\\